The Whole-House Approach to Energy Efficiency

 |Month||Electric (kWh)||Gas (therms)|

-To understand how much electricity is needed to cool this home, we can multiply our baseload of 550 kWh (October) times four for the four warm months in which we see a spike in electricity use.
-Then we subtract that number (2,200) from the total kWh used in those warm months (3,335) to arrive at 1,135 kWh used for cooling.
-At $0.10 per kWh, we could also determine that this home spends over $110 per year on electricity for cooling.
+To understand how much electricity is needed to cool this home, multiply the monthly electricity baseload of 550 kWh times five for the five warm months in which there is a spike in electricity use (May-September).
+Then subtract that number (2,750) from the total kWh used in those warm months (3,990) = 1,240 kWh.
+At $0.10 per kWh, this home spends about $120 per year on electricity for cooling.

-To understand how much natural gas is needed to heat this home, we multiply our lowest monthly use (10 therms) times 12 for an annual baseload of 120 therms.
-We can then subtract that number from our actual annual total (750 therms) to arrive at 630 therms used for heating.
-At $0.80 per therm, this translates into just over $500 per year.
+To understand how much natural gas is needed to heat this home, multiply the monthly natural gas baseload of 10 therms times 12 for an annual baseload of 120 therms.
+Then subtract that number from the annual total (750 therms) = 630 therms.
+At $0.60 per therm, this home spends almost $400 per year on natural gas for heating.

 Reducing Energy Demand